 Contact Us(321) 841-8555

 The Center for Maternal Fetal Medicine at Orlando Health Winnie Palmer Hospital for Women & Babies offers a wide variety of treatment options for expectant mothers who have cervical insufficiency.
-Also known as incompetent cervix, this condition occurs when the cervical tissue becomes weak and dilates (opens), softens or shortens too soon during pregnancy.
+Also known as incompetent cervix, this condition occurs when the the cervix — the opening from the uterus to the vagina (birth canal) — gets thinner and softer, shortens and opens (dilates) during pregnancy.
 Due to this, cervical insufficiency can put expectant mothers at a higher risk of miscarriage (pregnancy loss) or premature birth.

-Cerclage is a treatment option that can help.
+Cerclage is a treatment option that can help prevent the cervix from opening too soon.
 Our experienced, compassionate team of maternal-fetal medicine (MFM) specialists knows how to care for you and your baby, and we are here to do everything we can to help you have a healthy, successful pregnancy and safe delivery.

 The experienced surgeons at the Center for Maternal Fetal Medicine in partnership with the advanced OB-GYN hospitalist group at Orlando Health Winnie Palmer offer the latest treatment options, including two types of cerclage procedures:

 If our team feels a cerclage is right for you, we will have a conversation, present all of the options and recommend the least invasive, best treatment plan for you.